Policies & Procedures

 - Examinees are not permitted to sit next to one another in any examination room but are to sit in alternate seats.

-- Examinees, when outside of the examination room are not permitted to make reference during the course of an examination to any books, notes, outlines or any other materials.
+- Examinees, when outside of the examination room are not permitted to make reference during the course of an examination to any electronic devices, books, notes, outlines or any other materials.

-- Examinees are not permitted to smoke, eat or drink any beverages in the examination room.
+- Examinees are not permitted to smoke, eat or drink any beverages in the examination room; however, bottled water is permitted.
 Smoking is prohibited in the School of Law and examinees are not permitted to leave the School of Law in order to smoke.

 - Examinees are not permitted to make or receive telephone calls during an examination.
-Smartphones and all other electronic devices are not permitted on your person during examinations.
+Watches, smartphones and all other electronic devices are not permitted on your person during examinations.
 All devices must be turned off and placed in your backpack, locker, purse, or in the front of the exam room.
-Watches must be set to emit no sounds and placed on the desk in view of the proctor during the examination.
 Finding a prohibited electronic device on a student's person during an exam is grounds for receiving a grade of "F" on that examination.

-- Examinees may not remove their examinations, examination bluebooks or answer sheets form the examination room.
+- Examinees may not remove their examinations, examination bluebooks or answer sheets from the examination room.

 - Examinees are permitted to use the restrooms located in the Student Lounge area and on the third floor of the School of Law only.
 Only one person at a time is permitted to use restroom facilities.
 Examinees are not permitted to use any restrooms located in the Law Library.

 - Examinees are not permitted for any reason to leave the School of Law during an examination.

 - Examinees are not permitted to converse with anyone except a proctor during an examination.